Finnish Socialist Workers' Republic

 The Finnish Socialist Workers' Republic (FSWR), more commonly referred to as Red Finland, was a self-proclaimed socialist state in Finland during the Finnish Civil War from January to May 1918.

 The FSWR was established by the Finnish People's Delegation, a government formed by members of the Social Democratic Party to rival the existing Government of Finland, with support of the Red Guards.
 The FSWR controlled the capital Helsinki and most of southern Finland until March.
 Kullervo Manner served as its sole leader as Chairman of the Central Committee of the Finnish People's Delegation.
 The FSWR collapsed when the Red Guards were defeated by the White Finns and Germany, with Manner and most of the Finnish People's Delegation fleeing to Soviet Russia.

 The name "Finnish Socialist Workers' Republic" (Suomen sosialistinen työväentasavalta) appeared only in the Treaty between Finnish People's Delegation and Russian Council of People's Commissars, signed on 1 March 1918.
 The People's Delegation had earlier used the name Republic of Finland (Suomen tasavalta), but Soviet leader Vladimir Lenin proposed adding "Socialist Workers' Republic" into the name during negotiations.
 The People's Delegation later blamed its delegates for succumbing to Lenin's demand, since the official name of the state should have been decided by the Finns themselves.

 Aims

 Red Finland/FSWR was an attempt to establish a socialist state, based on the legacy of Scandinavian-Finnish culture, socialist ideas originating from Central Europe, including plans to expand the Finnish territory.
-Their political visions included principles of democracy, but as Red Finland was primarily the formation of revolution and civil war, the acts of violence and warfare were emphasized in the policy.
+Their political visions included principles of democracy, but as Red Finland was primarily the formation of revolution and civil war, the acts of violence, including political terror were emphasized in the policy.
 The Red Guards included a minor faction of Finnish Bolsheviks who supported association of FSWR to Soviet Russia.
 FSWR/Red Finland never gained a true status and form of state and republic as the Reds lost the Civil War on 5 May 1918.